openshift-labs/learn-katacoda/introduction/developing-with-odo/03-deploying-component-from-source-code.md

 `ls`{{execute}}

-Since `frontend` is written in an interpreted language, there is no build step analogous to the maven build we performed for the `backend` component.
+Since `frontend` is written in an interpreted language, there is no build step analogous to the Maven build we performed for the `backend` component.
 We can proceed directly to specifying the `nodejs` environment from the cluster's software catalog.

 We give this Node.js component the name `frontend`: